Neels669/alx-pre_course/0x01-git/README.md

-my second commit.
-Test and work on github.
+Test and work on github
-Learning to use the git commands.